 A comprehensive early learning and child care program, including provisions for special needs children and pay increases for child care workers (most of whom earn less than the living wage), should be a high priority for the province.
 Child care fees are the second-largest expense for most young families after housing.
-In the Fraser Valley living wage calculation, child care outpaces housing as the number-one expense.
+Moreover, there is a shortage of child care spaces and the quality of care available is inconsistent across providers.
 Providing this service publicly would remove a huge financial burden from thousands of low-income households.

 For more information, please read the following resources:

 - ABC plan policy brief

 - “What’s in the Government’s Plan?
 What are we still fighting for?” poster

 - Socio-Economic Impact Analysis of the $10aDay Child Care Plan for British Columbia (Centre for Spatial Economics, January 2017)

 - BC Poverty Reduction Coalition’s submission to the Poverty Reduction Consultations